mscata/cicdlab/README.md

 predefined repositories in source control.
 You will have to create them as part of your lab exercises.

 The Jenkins user to access all other services is called `cicdservice` with password `password`.
-The Jenkins token for the admin user is `11d877beb7a5a4e4ea09561047fd4706b0`, which is used to perform additional setup through the Jenkins API.
+The Jenkins token for the `admin` user is `11d877beb7a5a4e4ea09561047fd4706b0`, which is used to perform additional setup through the Jenkins API.
 The Sonar token for automated passwordless analysis is `squ_0dd6393e80a4bd4ab058ccb649625f34878ee6f3`.
 Jenkins will use this token to submit all code scans and retrieve the results.
+The Gitea token for the `cicdservice` user is `35400151bd4c17cd678ff3d303f5e6500abb55b3`.
+The setup service will use this token to push all sample repos.

 ### Databases

-The lab creates a database called `cicdlabs` for all the runtime needs of the lab projects.
-Feel free to create schemas for all your lab's needs.
-The `Postgres` database is used for the lab's services, with a separate schema for each service.
+The `Postgres` database contains schemas for the lab's services, with a separate schema for each service.
+You can use the `public` schema for your lab sessions, or you can create a new database.